meetsinghit/todo-web-app/README.md

 ## Overview
 This is a Web app which will help you add Todo tasks online in Real-time.
 It runs dynamic Javascripts with JSX.
 The code is broken into functional components.
 It has real-time NoSQL database.
 It has full CRUD functionalities ( Create, Read, Update, Delete), Material UI was used for the design (front-end).
-Implemented two fundamentals of REACT JS : States and Props along with React Hooks.
+Implemented two fundamentals of REACT JS : States and Props along with React Hooks.The todos get updated real time to-and-back from the database without the need of refreshing the page.

 ## Installation